signet4grn/SIGNET/README_NEW.md

 # Documentation for SIGNET streamline project

 ## Getting started
-First you should clone the directory to your path in server and add the path you installed the software to enable directly running the command without specifying a particular path
+First you should clone the directory to your path in server and add the path you installed the software to enable directly running the command without specifying a particular path.
 ```bash
 git clone https://github.itap.purdue.edu/jiang548/SIGNET.git
 cd SIGNET